-Daytime - Walk the Promenade Plantée & view the Eiffel Tower from Trocadéro
+Daytime: Walk the Promenade Plantée & see the Eiffel Tower from Trocadéro

 From there we waded through the hoards of people at the famous Notre Dame cathedral.
 Although very touristy, you must see the architecture of the church from the flying buttresses to the creepy gargoyles on the side.
 The gargoyles have two purposes.
 First, to project rainwater away from the building and second, to protect the church from evil or harmful spirits.

-Evening - People watch at Montmarte & keep the night going at Le China
+Evening: People watch at Montmartre & keep the night going at Le China

 After admiring the Eiffel tower, we hopped back on the subway to Montmarte.
 The large hill in Paris was formerly a bohemian district home to every type of creative artist in the 19th and 20th century.
 Picasso, Monet, and Vincent van Gogh lived and painted here!
 Today it's touristy, but it has a lot of charm you don't want to miss.

 We climbed up the stairs and walked through the cobblestone streets in the former artists' district.
 We found the perfect seat at an outdoor cafe to drink Aperol Spritz and eat dinner and relax.
 It's the perfect people watching spot.
-Try a game when you see a tour guide holding up their flag - "Where do you think the group is from?".
+Try a game when you see a tour guide holding up their flag: "What country is the tour group is from?".

 If you're looking for a way to see Paris, the people living there and the people visiting there, this is the way to do it.
 No museums required.